LukeSmithxyz/mutt-wizard/README.md

   You can edit these freely if you want to tinker with settings specific to an account.
 - In `/usr/share/mutt-wizard` are several global config files, including `mutt-wizard`'s default settings.
   You can overwride this in your `muttrc` if you wish.
+  To avoid insertion of the line sourcing the default settings, have a commented `# source /usr/share/mutt-wizard/mutt-wizard.muttrc` in your muttrc.

 ## Watch out for these things: